 How Does Coffee Leaf Tea Taste?

-Coffee leaf tea tastes full, earthy and lightly sweet on its own, but has absolutely no coffee flavor.
-Some consider it to be quite like green tea, full of flavor, but with more of a nutty taste.
+Some think it tastes like green tea, full of flavor, but with more of a nutty taste.
 The place of origin can greatly affect the flavor.
 Its flavor remains true even when steeped for a long time, not taking on the bitterness that some teas do.
 The natural flavor of coffee leaf tea combines well with other types of drinks.

 Many of the same options that are used with various types of teas also work well with coffee leaf tea.
 Try adding some dried apple, vanilla and a cinnamon stick for a wonderfully autumnal flavor.
 For an Asian-inspired selection, add dried lemongrass, mint and ginger.